Do I need to bring traveller checks or lots of cash?

 2) take a shuttle or private taxi to Placencia (more info below)

-3) take a 'puddlejumper' flight on Tropic Air to Placencia Airstrip, which is 6 mi from houses ($133-ish/one way) We can help you book your flights if you like, for a 10% discount
+3) take a 'puddlejumper' flight on Tropic Air or Maya Island Air to Placencia Airstrip, which is 6 mi from houses ($133-ish/one way)

 - take a taxi to Maya Beach/ houses